andresmazzo/libfa-py/README.md

 ## Introduction
-Welcome to the FilmAffinity Python Library.
+Welcome to the **FilmAffinity Python Library**.
 My mission is to rescue from the incompatible protocols and formats the platform has :/.

+> IMPORTANT: Package is in alpha stage and active development.

 ## Requirements
 - Python3